The Barkleys: Airings

 The series was broadcast by NBC from September 9 to December 2, 1972.
 NBC continued to air reruns until September 1, 1973.
 Only 13 episodes were produced.

 Home Media Releases

-There wouldn't be any home media releases until October 2015, when Film Chest Media Group released an unauthorised DVD, The Barkleys and The Houndcats – 2 DVD Classic Animation Set on DVD in Region 1, seemingly under the false assumption that the cartoon was public domain.
+There wouldn't be any home media releases until October 2015, when Film Chest Media Group released a DVD, The Barkleys and The Houndcats – 2 DVD Classic Animation Set on DVD in Region 1.
 This collection features all 13 episodes of the series on DVD.